CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 ### Overall Conduct

-TODO: Write an introductory paragraph.
+It is expected that the main attitude in the class is to be encouraging and positve, towards yourslef and each other.
+Since this class is mainly based on teams, it is very important that everyone respects each others contribution and provides constructive feedback when necessary.

 #### Acceptable Conduct

 - Come to every class.
 - Pay attention in class and take notes.
 - Not distracting other people in class.
+- Be respectful.
+- Be constructive with feedback.

 #### Unacceptable Conduct

 - Not coming to class.
 - Students not bringing their computer.
 - Distracting people in class.
+- Disrespectful towards peers, TA's and Professor

 ### Deadlines

-- The deadline for each task should be 12am.
+The deadline for each task should be 12am.
 This will help other contributors to review and make changes where necessary before class time in order to have a sense of clarity on with problems need to be resolved or worked on.
+Deadlines also help with feedback that is always necassary for the project we will be doing.

 #### Acceptable Conduct